Welcome to School Entrance Tests’ 11 plus exam practice for specific grammar schools and grammar school region.

 See the sorts of maths questions your child might be asked in the following examples from the FSCE familiarisation guide.

-C) FGSE Creative writing 11+ test practice
+FGSE Creative writing 11+ tips

-The third paper in the FSCE 11 plus exam is a creative writing task.
-This enables schools to assess children from a more holistic angle.
+- The third paper in the FSCE 11 plus exam is a creative writing task.

-Your child will see a prompt, which they will use as the title for a piece of original writing.
-Time will be built into the test for your child to plan their answer before they are told to start writing.
+- Time will be built into the test for your child to plan their answer before they are told to start writing.

-Planning
+- Planning

 Creative Writing FGSE 11+ test practice